 - Human resources assistance

-- Internal control evaluations
+- Internal control evaluations and operations reviews

 - IT risk and controls assessments